This blog may contain affiliate links. Read our disclosure policy for more info.

 Then, afterward, you can walk back to High Street – Brooklyn Bridge Station and catch the train back to the city, or even walk back over the bridge again if you’re really determined to get your step count up!

-Related Read: If you’re up for more insane views, there are amazing Niagara Falls tours from Toronto.
-It’s a perfect outing if you’re flying back to Canada via Toronto!
+Related Read: If you’re up for more insane views, there are amazing Niagara Falls tours from New York.

 9. See the NY Yankees play

-The Yankees are a legendary baseball team who play at the Yankee Stadium in the Bronx.
+The Yankees are a legendary baseball team that plays at the Yankee Stadium in the Bronx.
 Going to a game is one of the best things to do while you’re in New York City.
 Even if you’re not much of a sports fan, the Yankees are iconic and the atmosphere during the games is electric!

 The baseball season runs from the end of March to October, so try to get tickets if you’re going to be in New York during this time of year.
-You can get second-hand tickets on Stub Hub and they’re also available on Viator which is where we got ours.
-Prices start at $31 USD but it varies on the game you want to see and the seats that you want.
+We booked our tickets ahead of time here, which let us choose our seats and see who was playing.
+It also made our game-day experience seamless!
+Prices start at $39 USD but it varies on the game you want to see and the seats that you want.

 It’s really easy to get to Yankee Stadium, too – it even has its own subway stop!
 Once you get to the stadium, there are loads of vendors selling beer and hot dogs.
 These are pretty pricey at around $6 USD for a hot dog and $15 USD for a large beer, but we think it’s worth splashing out a little because beer and hot dogs are a quintessential part of the American baseball experience!
 Plus, the beer we got was HUGE.